• Skip to primary navigation

 I managed to catch an enigmatic smile from Pierre Hermé, as he looked on to his GÂTEAU DE NOËL ÉCORCES.
 Together with artist Sylvianne Lüsher who designed the clay base, it's an ephemeral piece of art - and at only 20 examples being made for Christmas, it's a cracker of a limited edition!

-A log within a log, encompassing Viennese chocolate sponge, dark chocolate and raspberry Chantilly, raspberry compote with dark chocolate salted butter shortbread.
+A yule log within a log, encompassing Viennese chocolate sponge, dark chocolate and raspberry Chantilly, raspberry compote with dark chocolate salted butter shortbread.
 Three out of the four portions are dark chocolate: one is raspberry red to give the artistic finish.

 relais desserts yule log Hévin Paris